Last Updated on July 27, 2026 by Daniel Globe

-The average temperature in Miami hovers around 77°F (25°C), making it an attractive destination for those seeking sun and warmth, especially during the colder months in other parts of the United States.
-The geographical location of Miami, nestled between the Atlantic Ocean and the Everglades, contributes to its distinctive weather patterns.
-The ocean moderates temperatures, preventing extreme heat or cold, while the surrounding wetlands can lead to increased humidity levels.
+The average annual temperature in Miami hovers around 77°F (25°C), making it an attractive destination for those seeking sun and warmth, especially during the colder months in other parts of the United States.
+Nestled between the Atlantic Ocean and the Florida Everglades, Miami’s geographical location contributes to its distinctive weather patterns.
+The ocean moderates temperatures, preventing extreme heat or cold, while the surrounding wetlands contribute to seasonal humidity levels.

 Key Takeaways